OpenStackOnRaPi/ostackinstall/README.md

 ```

-  - Hint: deactivate active venv / completely delete given venv:
+  - Hint: deactivate an active venv and completely remove a venv in question:
 ```
 $ deactivate
 $ rm -r <venv-root-folder-name->
 ```

 > [!Note]
 > From now on, we work in virtual environment kolla-2025.1.
-The versions of all components installed are compatible with kolla-2025.1 and should be changed appropriately if you use other release of Kolla-Ansible (follow respective Kolla-Ansible _Quick start section_ for each release: [quickstart](https://docs.openstack.org/kolla-ansible/YOUR-RELEASE/user/quickstart.html)).
+In the text below, the versions of all components installed are assumed to be compatible with kolla-2025.1 and should be changed appropriately if you use other release of Kolla-Ansible (follow respective Kolla-Ansible _Quick start section_ for each release: [quickstart](https://docs.openstack.org/kolla-ansible/YOUR-RELEASE/user/quickstart.html)).

   * Install Kolla-Ansible in the active venv
 ```